ZXfkSIE/StatueFromChunks/README.md

 ### SUPPORTED LANGUAGE
 English, Simp./Trad.
 Chinese, Japanese.

 Since the "statue" is actually all the same as "sculpture", it is very easy to make localization for this MOD.
-Most of the text can be directly copied from vanilla language files, and there are only 2 words you need to translate: "chunky" (a stuff category) and "statue" (just another word of "sculpture").
+Most of the text can be directly copied from vanilla language files, and there are only 2 words you need to translate: "**chunky**" (a stuff category) and "**statue**" (just another word of "sculpture").
 Feel free to make your own language files or just tell me the translation of these 2 words in your language!

 ### COMPATIBILITY
 It should be compatible with all mods that add new textures to vanilla sculptures, e.g. More Sculpture.